 How forward-thinking insurance companies are dealing with the paperwork crisis

 In the tech world, there’s an adage that programmers love — garbage in, garbage out.
 The saying is something the insurance industry should keep in mind.
 If the data going into the system is inaccurate or incomplete, the information leaving the system will be useless unless corrections are made somewhere in the process.
-For many companies, collecting the correct information requires human intervention, whether it is by phone, email, or snail mail.
+For many companies, collecting the correct information requires human intervention, whether by phone, email, or snail mail.

 The Need for Digital Transformation